 A Fine and Large 19th Century Oil on Canvas After Bartolomé Esteban Murrillo's (Spanish, 1617-1682) "Beggar Boys Playing Dice" (The original work by Murillo was painted in 1675).
-The impressive artwork depicts two young boys playing dice while another eats a piece of fruit as his dog watches on.
+The impressive artwork depicts two young boys playing dice while another eats a piece of fruit as his dog watches on, within an ornate gildwood and gesso frame bearing a label from the faming company Bigelow & Jordan.
 The original work by Murillo is currently at the Alte Pinakothek Museum in Munich, Germany.
 The present work is signed: L. Rüber.
-Within an ornate gildwood and gesso frame.
-Circa: Late 19th Century
+Circa: Munich, Late 19th Century

 Canvas Height: 53 1/2 inches (135.9 cm)

 Bartolomé Esteban Murillo (born late December 1617, baptized January 1, 1618 – April 3, 1682) was a Spanish Baroque painter.
 Although he is best known for his religious works, Murillo also produced a considerable number of paintings of contemporary women and children.
 These lively, realist portraits of flower girls, street urchins, and beggars constitute an extensive and appealing record of the everyday life of his times.